Wondering how to use Pinterest for your blog or business effectively? Check out these 10 Pinterest strategies that are really effective right now!

 For example, I recently left a group board titled “All Things Motherhood” and created a personal board titled “Parenting Tips” — a title that is more commonly searched on Pinterest and is therefore a much better board title.
 More on this below!

-2. Create board titles and descriptions using guided search.
+2. Create board titles and descriptions using guided search and the trends tool.

 You should not be guessing at what your board titles should be.